siobhain/ctb/README.md

 I had this problem when I was tryingionality I needed just 8 hours later is all, & its probably a roundabout way of doing it but it works.

 ### Defensive programming on edit task ()
-I tried to include some defensive code in views for the the edit_tsk FBV (Update Task), unfortunatley it gave me HTTP 500 server errors.
-I then decided I could do this check on the client side ie check that logged in user is same as user that created the Task instance being updated.
-Yes this is possible but I'd have to make a change to forms.py so that created_by field is passed to the client in the form, it was too late in the day to start messing with migrations ate
+I tried to include defensive code in views (server side) for the the edit_task FBV (Update Task) but was unable to get it fully to work - one of many problems was the HTTP 500 server errors.
+Hence this is now implemented on client side ie check that logged in user is same as user who created the Task instance being edited/updated.
+I was able to pass the created_by variable as an extra parameter on context
-Too late in the game i realise dthis is a major problem
-    if task.created_by == user:
-        form = TaskForm(instance=task)
-        context = {
-            'form': form
-        }
-        return render(request, 'taskapp/edit_task.html', context)
-    else:
-        return redirect('/todo/')

-Hence the site is not very secure

 ## Configuration